homespotter/freno/README.md

 `freno` dynamically adapts to changes in server inventory; it can further be controlled by the user to force throttling of certain apps.

 `freno` is highly available and uses `raft` consensus protocol to decide leadership and to pass user events between member nodes.

+### Local testing

+Run `make run-local` to test freno against a proxysql container also running locally.
+Make sure to check the config in `local/freno.conf.json` and update it with proxysql admin credentials and mysql credentials for your target mysql cluster.
+The url to access would then be http://localhost:3000/check/test/mysql/read

 ### Cooperative